ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 3. Reload service with id `shibboleth.MetadataResolverService` to retrieve the Federation Metadata:
    *  `bash /opt/shibboleth-idp/bin/reload-service.sh -id shibboleth.MetadataResolverService`

-4. Check that your IdP release at least eduPersonScopedAffiliation, eduPersonTargetedID and a saml2:NameID transient/persistent to the testing SPs provided by IDEM:
+4. Check that your IdP release at least eduPersonScopedAffiliation, eduPersonTargetedID and a saml2:NameID transient/persistent to the testing SP provided by IDEM:
    * `bash /opt/shibboleth-idp/bin/aacli.sh -n <USERNAME> -r https://sp.example.org/shibboleth --saml2`

      (the command will have a `transient` NameID into the Subject of the assertion)